 I welcome the response from the Environment Section of Wexford Co.
-Co. and the positive impact that my licensed activity (should it be granted) might have on land users discharging into the catchment.
+Co. and the positive impact that my licensed activity might have on land users discharging into the catchment.
 Furthermore, I am of a firm belief and I am backed up by numerous academic papers that oysters are beneficial to water quality and ecosystem health by removing Nitrogen and Phosphorous during growth and through harvest thus protecting sensitive transitional ecosystems from moving towards a eutrophic status.
 Thus, oyster farming is helping with Water Framework Directive Compliance.
 It is clear from the Wexford Co.
-Co. response that they see the value of our potential ecosystem service that we could provide.
+Co. response that they see the value of our ecosystem service that we provide.

-Response to the submission from An Bord Iascaigh Mhara (BIM):
+Response to the submission from An Bord lascaigh Mhara (BIM):

-I welcome the support stated by BIM and they are correct in stating that I am an expert oyster farmer through spending all of my working career working for other licensed oyster farmers and that I have selected the best area for growing oysters intertidally in Ballyteigue.
+I welcome the support stated by BIM and they are correct in stating that I am an expert oyster farmer and that I have selected the best area for growing oysters intertidally in Ballyteigue.
+I have previously been a recipient of a BIM oyster growing award and my produce is highly sought after by French buyers for the top end of the market globally.